 Reading from or writing to another device does not affect the interrupt circuit, and a pin configured as an output cannot cause an interrupt.
-Changing an I/O from an output to an input may cause a false interrupt to occur if the state of the pin does not match the contents of the Input Port register.
+Changing an I/O from an output to an input may cause a false interrupt to occur if the state of the pin does not match the contents of the input port register.

-The $\overline{INT}$ output has an open-drain structure and requires an external pull-up resistor to VCC.
+The $\overline{INT}$ output has an open-drain structure and requires an external pull-up resistor to VCC if the interrupt feature is required, otherwise it may be left floating.